-ENTRY POINT IN THE NAP PROCESS Monitoring the NAP process (D1) Gender-responsive principle Integrate gender in NAP M&E systems Why is this important?
+Monitoring the NAP process (D1)

+Integrate gender in NAP M&E systems

 M&E systems that are established to track the NAP process play an important role in defining what progress looks like and how effectiveness is evaluated.
 Integrating gender considerations into M&E systems can help to ensure that gender differences in participation in adaptation actions and benefits from investments in adaptation are captured and that imbalances can be redressed.
 It also helps to track progress on gender equality and women's empowerment through the NAP process.
 This is critical for transparency and reporting on the NAP process, both nationally and internationally.
 The learning from gender-responsive M&E supports the adjustment of approaches and increased ambition on gender in NAP processes over time, as well as knowledge sharing across countries and/or regions.

-What does it look like in practice?
-The following actions may be helpful in integrating gender in NAP M&E systems (Dazé & Dekens, 2017): Involve gender actors in the development of M&E frameworks, building on existing systems and data.
-Establish gender-equitable and inclusive teams to ensure fair and robust data collection and analysis.
-Include indicators of gender equality and women's empowerment in adaptation processes.
-Collect sex-disaggregated data and undertake a gender analysis of data to assess gender equity in decision making, as well as access to benefits and results from adaptation actions.
-Evaluate gender-differentiated impacts of adaptation actions on women, men and marginalized groups. 🎾 Key Tool #5: Gender-Responsive M&E Gender-responsive M&E tracks how effective adaptation investments are in reaching women, men and particularly vulnerable groups, and it assesses equity in the benefits resulting from those investments.
+The following actions may be helpful in integrating gender in NAP M&E systems (Dazé & Dekens, 2017):

+- Involve gender actors in the development of M&E frameworks, building on existing systems and data. - Establish gender-equitable and inclusive teams to ensure fair and robust data collection and analysis. - Include indicators of gender equality and women's empowerment in adaptation processes. - Collect sex-disaggregated data and undertake a gender analysis of data to assess gender equity in decision making, as well as access to benefits and results from adaptation actions. - Evaluate gender-differentiated impacts of adaptation actions on women, men and marginalized groups.

+Key Tool #5: Gender-Responsive M&E

+Gender-responsive M&E tracks how effective adaptation investments are in reaching women, men and particularly vulnerable groups, and it assesses equity in the benefits resulting from those investments.

-Featured resourceInclusion of Gender Equality in Monitoring and Evaluation of Climate ServicesThis working paper from the Climate Change, Agriculture and Food Security (CCAFS) Research Program explores considerations for integrating gender into M&E for climate services, including a review of the literature, case studies and recommendations (Gumucio, 2018).
+Inclusion of Gender Equality in Monitoring and Evaluation of Climate Services This working paper from the Climate Change, Agriculture and Food Security (CCAFS) Research Program explores considerations for integrating gender into M&E for climate services, including a review of the literature, case studies and recommendations (Gumucio, 2018).